rediacc/www/src/content/docs/en/cli/api-reference/ceph.md

 - Cannot delete cluster with machines still attached
 - Deletion removes cluster configuration and credentials
 - Associated vault data is automatically cleaned up
-- Machine distributed storage flags remain unchanged
+- Machine Ceph flags remain unchanged
 - Operation is permanent and cannot be undone
 - Deletion is logged in audit trail for compliance

 #### Success Message

-`Successfully deleted distributed storage cluster: {name}`
+`Successfully deleted Ceph cluster: {name}`

 #### Confirmation Required

-This operation requires confirmation: `Are you sure you want to delete distributed storage cluster '{name}' from team '{team}'?`
+This operation requires confirmation: `Are you sure you want to delete Ceph cluster '{name}' from team '{team}'?`

 ## delete-distributed-storage-pool